darklang/docs/docs/first-repl.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.24.08_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.24.08_AM.png)

 6. Next let's add the arguments.
-The structured editor simplifies creation the arguments we want:
+The structured editor simplifies creation of the arguments we want:

 - For the body, we want to pass `{test:"test1"}`: type `{`, hit enter, then add the key and the value.
 - For the query, we want an empty dictionary.
 Type `{`.